 Note that you will still have to exchange your voucher at the Petrin Watchtower ticket office but it does guarantee entry because you are booked on a specific day.

 Most tourists will combine a trip here with a visit to the Strahov Monastery/library as you can walk between the two locations in about 20 minutes through the park.
 The two tower observation platforms are accessible via 299 steps in sections of 13 per stage running around the inside of the structuring but still open to the elements.
 The upper level is also served by a lift.

 The easiest way to get to Petrin and the Prague Eiffel tower is via the Funicular that goes from the bottom of the hill close to the Ujezd tram stop.
-You’ll need a full adult single ticket to travel and you’ll have the option of going right to the top exiting close to the Stefanik Observatory or get off at Nebozizek and walk the last 100 metres along the tree-lined pathway.
+You’ll need a 24 hour or 72 hour pass or you need to buy a ticket when you get there because regular adult single tickets don’t work here.
+You’ll have the option of going right to the top exiting close to the Stefanik Observatory or get off at Nebozizek and walk the last 100 metres along the tree-lined pathway.
 If you don’t want to use the funicular then the entry to the Hunger Wall pathway is right next to it and is roughly a 30 minute walk up paths that get quite slippery in winter months.

 A rougher climb can be made when entering the park via the street Vlasska (go past the American and German embassies) which requires greater use of steps but is a more direct route to the tower.

 In 1999 the Petrin Prague Eiffel tower was completely renovated.
 There is a cafeteria in the tower and also one outside under the trees.